The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 What is 빠른년생 and why do older Koreans care about it?

-Until 2009, children born in January or February could enter school a year early with the previous cohort.
+Before the 2009 school-entry change, children born in January or February could enter school with the previous cohort.
 This created adults who are 'officially' the same school grade as someone but 한국식 나이 one year younger.
 The social ambiguity (do they call you 친구 or 동생?) persists for adults who went through the old system.
-The cutoff was abolished for school entries from 2009 onward, so younger Koreans don't navigate this.
-Adults born up to and including February 2002 may still.
+Younger Koreans are less likely to navigate this as a default school-cohort issue.

 Why does my Korean coworker say their age changes on January 1?